tnakamot/igmp-querierd/README.md

 # igmp-querierd

 igmp-querierd is a Python implementation of [IGMP Querier](https://en.wikipedia.org/wiki/IGMP_snooping#IGMP_querier).
-If you network has a L2 switch that is capable of [IGMP snooping](https://en.wikipedia.org/wiki/IGMP_snooping), but if the network does not have any L3 router or network device that can acts as IGMP Querier, the IGMP snooping function may not work as expected.
+If your network has a L2 switch that is capable of [IGMP snooping](https://en.wikipedia.org/wiki/IGMP_snooping), but if the network does not include any L3 router or network device that can acts as an IGMP Querier, the IGMP snooping function may not work as expected.
 In the worst case, some multicast packets may not be delivered properly.
-In order to establish multicast communication properly, you may add a L2 switch or a L3 router with IGMP Querier capability to your network or run this igmp-querier in one of Linux or Unix-like machines in the same network.
-In principle, it keeps sending IGMP queries to the network.
+In order to establish multicast communication properly, you may add a L2 switch or a L3 router with IGMP Querier capability to your network or run this igmp-querier on one of Linux or Unix-like machines in the same network.
+In principle, igmp-querier keeps sending IGMP queries to the specified network.

-You may wan to read ["Why avahi and bonjour don't work on your home network"](#why-avahi-and-bonjour-dont-work-on-your-home-network) to understand the background and how multicasting works, but please note that its usage is not limited to avahi or bonjour. igmp-querierd is also useful any other protocols that use multicast.
+You may want to read ["Why avahi and bonjour don't work on your home network and how to fix them"](#why-avahi-and-bonjour-dont-work-on-your-home-network-and-how-to-fix-them) to understand the background and how multicasting works, but please note that its usage is not limited to avahi or bonjour. igmp-querierd is useful for any other protocols that rely on multicasting.

 ## Installation